Muslim Sicily: Decline and "Taifa" period

+Society

 The new Arab rulers initiated land reforms, which in turn increased productivity and encouraged the growth of smallholdings, a dent to the dominance of the landed estates.
-The Arabs further improved irrigation systems through Qanats.
-Introducing oranges, lemons, pistachio and sugarcane to Sicily.
+The Arabs further improved irrigation systems through Qanats and introduced new and lucrative crops, including oranges, lemons, pistachio and sugarcane.
 A description of Palermo was given by Ibn Hawqal, a Baghdad merchant who visited Sicily in 950.
-A walled suburb called the Kasr (the palace) is the center of Palermo until today, with the great Friday mosque on the site of the later Roman cathedral.
+A walled suburb called the Kasr (the palace) is the center of Palermo until today, with the great Friday Mosque on the site of the later Roman cathedral.
 The suburb of Al-Khalisa (Kalsa) contained the Sultan's palace, baths, a mosque, government offices, and a private prison.
 Ibn Hawqual reckoned 7,000 individual butchers trading in 150 shops.
 The population of the city during this period is uncertain, as figures given by Arab writers during the era were unreliable.
 Paul Bairoch estimated Palermo's population at 350,000 in the 11th century, while other historians like Stephan R. Epstein estimated it to be closer to 60,000.
 Based on al-Maqdisi's statement that Palermo was larger than Old Cairo, Kenneth Meyer Setton put the figure above 100,000 but below 250,000.

 Around 1330, Palermo's population stood at 51,000.

 Arab traveler, geographer, and poet Ibn Jubair visited the area in the end of the 12th century and described Al-Kasr and Al-Khalisa (Kalsa):

 Throughout this reign, revolts by Byzantine Sicilians occurred, especially in the east, and part of the lands were even re-occupied before being quashed.

-The local population conquered by the Muslims were Greek-speaking Byzantine Christians, but there were also a significant number of Jews.
+The local population conquered by the Muslims were Greek-speaking and Latin-speaking Byzantine Christians, but there were also a significant number of Jews.
 The Orthodox and Catholic populations were members of one Church until the events of 1054 began to separate them, the sack of 1204 being the last straw as far as the Byzantine "Orthodox" were concerned.

-Christians and Jews were tolerated under Muslim rule as dhimmis, but were subject to some restrictions.
-The dhimmis were also required to pay the jizya, or poll tax, and the kharaj or land tax, but were exempt from the tax that Muslims had to pay (Zakaat).
+Christians and Jews were tolerated under Muslim rule as dhimmis but were subject to some restrictions; they were also required to pay the jizya, or head tax, and the kharaj or land tax, but were exempt from the tax that Muslims had to pay (Zakaat).
 Under Arab rule there were different categories of Jizya payers, but their common denominator was the payment of the Jizya as a mark of subjection to Muslim rule in exchange for protection against foreign and internal aggression.
 The conquered population could avoid this subservient status by converting to Islam.
 About half the population was Muslim at the time of the Norman Conquest.
 The co-existence with the conquered population fell apart after the reconquest of Sicily starting in the 1160s and particularly following the death of King William II of Sicily in 1189.
 The policy of oppression visited upon Christians was applied to Muslims.